jcd2k/Regex_Tutorial/Develop/gist-template.md

 There are many more anchors, some of which are synonymous in their functionality.
 Nevertheless, there are plenty to choose from when attempting to manipulate the positioning of a string or line of code.

+Anchor examples:

+^Hello          matches any string starting with `Hello` World$          matches any string ending with `World` ^Hello World$   matches exact string goodbye         matches any string that has the exact text `goodbye` in it

 ### Quantifiers

 Quantifies, also referred to as repetition operators, are quite simple in their functionality.
 They act as a sort of toggle when attampting to read a token which precedes a certain element or component.
 With this being said, there are two common quantifiers: